 In the camera view, move to the right of the laser line to an area of a uniform number of particles.
 If necessary, adjust the vertical orientation to center the horizontal bands of light.
 Refocus until the highest number of particles are in view.
 Ensure that for all subsequent measures this position is maintained as closely as possible.

 Adjust the Camera Level to the point that the Dark information symbol in the top right of the camera view flashes intermittently on and off.
+This helps ensure that a consistent camera level selection is made at the minimum level of sensitivity for each series of data collection.

 NOTE: Camera Level cannot be changed during capture.